 23 The Lord spoke to Moses, saying, 2 “Speak to the people of Israel and say to them, These are the appointed feasts of the Lord that you shall proclaim as holy convocations; they are my appointed feasts.

 3 “Six days shall work be done, but on the seventh day is a Sabbath of solemn rest, a holy convocation.
 You shall do no work.
 It is a Sabbath to the Lord in all your dwelling places.

 4 “These are the appointed feasts of the Lord, the holy convocations, which you shall proclaim at the time appointed for them.
 5 In the first month, on the fourteenth day of the month at twilight, is the Lord’s Passover.

-(There are two feasts back to back at Passover and so this verse continues to list the second, the Feast of Unleavened Bread)
+(There are two feasts back-to-back at Passover, so this verse continues to list the second, the Feast of Unleavened Bread.)

 6 And on the fifteenth day of the same month is the Feast of Unleavened Bread to the Lord; for seven days you shall eat unleavened bread.
 7 On the first day you shall have a holy convocation; you shall not do any ordinary work.
 8 But you shall present a food offering to the Lord for seven days.
 On the seventh day is a holy convocation; you shall not do any ordinary work.”

 The Feast of Firstfruits